10H-K/Stock_Analysis/README.md

         2) Calls the Sub procedure StockCondensedDataAnalysis
         3) Calls the Sub procedure NamingAndFormatting
     * This format allows for the entire data organization process to be completed by running the single macro MasterSwitch.
-       * To make the entire process slightly more interactive, the MasterSwitch macro was assigned to a control button on the first worksheet ("2018") of the workbook.
+       * To make the entire process slightly more interactive, the message "Data Is Organized!" will appear once all data processing is complete in the entire workbook.
-           * The control button is titled "Organize Data" and once all of the data processing is complete in the entire workbook, the message "Data Is Organized!" will appear under the button.

 ## Results ##

 ![image](https://github.com/10H-K/Stock_Analysis/assets/152930492/445ff59a-5f5b-4060-baad-b494887732de)
-    * The data processing results for the calendar year 2018.

 ![image](https://github.com/10H-K/Stock_Analysis/assets/152930492/609f6ca5-9f2e-4838-8073-b863afc8b65a)
-    * The data processing results for the calendar year 2019.

 ![image](https://github.com/10H-K/Stock_Analysis/assets/152930492/ddc2aecc-370c-4493-8917-4d9940c1b891)
-    * The data processing results for the calendar year 2020.

-## Discussion ##
+## Limitations ##

-This project clearly demonstrates how incorporating automation of repetitive tasks through VBA can save time
+This project clearly demonstrates the usefulness of Excel automation through VBA.
+However, the objective of this project is primarily favorable for long-term investors in the stock market.
+Certain adjustments and additional features can make this VBA script suitable for short-term investors in the stock market, such as:

+1) An evaluation of the difference between the opening price and closing price on each trading day throughout the calendar year.
+While this will result in another large set of data points for each stock, these values can be further condensed by determining the average difference between the opening and closing prices, either on an annual basis or for each month within a calendar year.
+2) An evaluation of the difference between the highest intraday price and lowest intraday price on each trading day throughout the calendar year.
+Again, this will result in an additional large set of data points for each stock.
+However, this data can be further condesned as needed and ultimately be particularly useful for certain investors, like day-traders.

+These adjustments are examples of the many ways that the initial raw stock data can be manipulated to serve a variety of purposes.
+Overall, the main takeaway is that the VBA script can be adjusted based upon the needs of each investor.
+This represents a valuable combination of versatiltiy and automation.